blackjack4494/yt-dlc/README.md

 ## Video Format Options:
     -f, --format FORMAT              Video format code, see the "FORMAT SELECTION" for all the info
-    --all-formats                    Download all available video formats
+    --video-multistreams             Allow multiple video streams to be merged into a single file (default) --no-video-multistreams          Only one video stream is downloaded for each output file --audio-multistreams             Allow multiple audio streams to be merged into a single file (default) --no-audio-multistreams          Only one audio stream is downloaded for each output file --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested